the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 Instead of linking a file manually in our HTML file, like we have learned before, with a modern build tool it's possible to just import files (e.g. JavaScript, CSS, SVG) in JavaScript.
 So importing this CSS file will automatically apply the styles to all HTML elements.

 But let's take a step back to our initial use case: Splitting up a JavaScript application into multiple files.
-Change the code in the *main.js* to the following content where we retrieve a headline by returning it from a arrow function expression:
+Change the code in the *main.js* to the following content where we return a headline from a arrow function expression.
+Since the content is using a template literal, we can just interpolate the headline which gets returned from the function:

 {title="main.js",lang="javascript"}
 ~~~~~~~